 What’s the difference between a Communications Officer I (Call Receiver) and Communications Officer II/III (Dispatcher) and Report Technicians?

 A Communications Officer I answers 9-1-1 calls and Crime Check calls directly from the public and enters pertinent information into our Computer Aided Dispatch (CAD) system.
-Communications Officer I also take police reports over the phone.
+A Communications Officer I also takes police reports over the phone.

 Report Technicians process police reports over the phone.
 This position is a separate job classification.
 If a Report Technician wishes to advance to a Communications I/II/III position, they need to apply and go through the selection process for that separate classification.